 Rather than clocking in 8 hours of hard work a day, workers should have the encouragement to be as productive as they can in bursts.
 They should feel comfortable taking a few minutes between bursts to walk around, refresh themselves, and set their eyes on something other than a desk or screen.

-Flexible office designs similar to those in coworking spaces help emphasize this philosophy by providing a variety of different spaces to work in.
+Flexible creative office space designs similar to those in coworking spaces help emphasize this philosophy by providing a variety of different spaces to work in.

 3. Encouraging Cooperation and Communication